 San Diego Spinal Cord Injury Lawyer

-If you or a family member has suffered a spinal cord injury that was due to another party’s willful, reckless or negligent conduct, call the San Diego personal injury attorneys at Liljegren Law Group for a free legal consultation.
-Our San Diego spinal cord injury attorneys are located in California and have years of experience and success working with clients with spinal cord injuries.
+If you or a family member has suffered a spinal cord injury that was due to another party’s willful, reckless or negligent conduct, call the San Diego spinal cord injury attorneys at Liljegren Law Group for a free legal consultation.
+Our team have years of experience and success working with clients with spinal cord injuries.
 We will aggressively pursue the maximum compensation available for your spinal cord injury.

 Causes of Spinal Cord Injuries

 In recent years, more than 17,000 people have suffered spinal cord injuries annually in the United States.
 Most of these injuries result from traumatic injury or sudden strikes to the spine fracturing or dislocating the vertebrae.
 The lives of the victims and those around them are changed forever because of these injuries.
 The largest number of spinal cord injuries occur in car accidents, which account for approximately 47 percent of all spinal cord injuries.
 Other major causes of spinal cord injuries include: